Kaidokawaii/dizon-team-0/README.md

 [hello world](https://google.com)

+Hi, my name is Ethan.
+I will be doing part A of milestone 1.

 ______________
 My name is Ethan McFadden.
 I am excited to learn new stuff for this project and have some ideas in varying levels of difficulty.